Be Not Like the Gentiles

 When you really give it some thought, most of us are not opposed to authority; we’re just opposed to those who are in leadership positions … the ones in authority.
 That was my problem.
 That’s why I was one of those rebels.
 I had a problem respecting those in authority.

 When Messiah returns and establishes His kingdom, will we have a problem submitting to His authority?
 I would hope not, and I believe I can safely say that if Yeshua leads like He said He would, most of those who love God’s law won’t have a problem either.

-For the next few times I’m teaching, I want to talk about Godly leadership, something that’s not talked about much in this movement, but something that is greatly needed.
+In this message, I'm going to talk about something that is seldom discussed in the Hebrew Roots movement.
+I'm going to talk about 'leadership'.
 I hope to show that God expects all of us to be leaders, and that as we become leaders, we play a bigger part in joining His people back together.

 There are a number of examples of good leadership in the Bible.
 There are also examples of bad leadership.
 We can learn from both, but to introduce this topic, I’m going to begin by focusing in on one example that was given shortly before Passover nearly 2000 years ago.
 This is an example of men who thought they qualified to be leaders simply because of their loyalty to their master, their teacher.
 It’s the story of two brothers, James and John, and their request for high leadership responsibilities in the Kingdom.

 In Matthew 20, beginning in verse 20, we see Yeshua and His disciples making their way down the Jordan valley as they were headed “up to” Jerusalem1.
 For The Messiah, it would be His last trip to the capital city in this lifetime.
 As he and the entourage of disciples took a break from their travels, the wife of Zebedee – the mother of James and John, came from out of the crowd to make a very pointed and assuming request.
 She kneeled before Him and said –